dethwalker/installAMP/README.md

 It takes input from the user for:

-"ServerAdmin" in /etc/httpd/conf/httpd.conf
+-"ServerAdmin" in /etc/httpd/conf/httpd.conf
-"ServerName" in /etc/httpd/conf/httpd.conf
+-"ServerName" in /etc/httpd/conf/httpd.conf
-WordPress database name
+-WordPress database name
-WP database username
+-WP database username
-WP database password
+-WP database password

 I am thinking of adding more stuff in the future but for now this is all.
 Any suggestions are welcome.